egeloen/ivory-http-adapter/doc/usage.md

 response, you can read this [doc](/doc/response.md).

 Additionally, the headers parameter can be an associative array describing an header key/value pair or an indexed array already formatted.
-The data can be an associative array or a string already formatted according to the content-type you want to use.
+The datas can be an associative array or a string already formatted according to the content-type you want to use.
 Finally, the files are an associative array describing key/path pair.

 ## Send a GET request